qBraid/qBraid-Lab/docs/lab/intel.rst

     Bell_source = circuit.qasm()

-Enjoy exploring the possibilities of quantum computing.
+Enjoy exploring the possibilities of quantum computing with the Intel® Quantum SDK.